 Kilauea Visitor Center.
 This simple visitor center is your essential first stop—it’s where you can find out about guided hikes in the park, where to go to see Kilauea erupting, and where you can’t go because volcanic gases or lava make the road or trail unsafe. nps.gov/havo or 808/985-6000.

 Crater Rim Drive.
 The 11-mile road encircles Kilauea Caldera.
-Right now, volcanic activity in the crater has closed the road’s western half, but the eastern portion still gives you awe-inducing volcanic views.
+In 2008, volcanic activity in the crater closed the road from the museum to the Chain of Craters Road, but the eastern portion still gets you close to awe-inducing volcanic views.

 Sulphur Banks.
 Kilauea Crater is still active, as you’ll see (and smell) from the volcanic gases seeping from the ground near this 0.4-mile trail (might not be advisable for those with respiratory problems).